kguns32/documentation/docs/README.md

 ## Creating a docs directory
-### Attempting to make new action workflow to host html files
+### Checking that we only need the html and static files to have gh-pages host our documentation